clarkdimitrios/denso_dual_arm_manipulation/README.md

 ### Dual-Arm Setup
 - To specify the inter-arm distance (in meters), edit the `right_arm_x` parameter value in `config/scene_config.xacro`.
-- In the same file, the pose and size of objects spawned in Gazebo can be specified.
+- In the same file, the pose, size, and mass of objects spawned in Gazebo can be specified.
+Make sure to reflect real objects.

 ### Simulation Mode
 To launch the dual-arm robot in **RViz** and **Gazebo**: